快猫短视频

 Peripherally inserted central catheters (PICCs)

-• PICC lines are placed into a vein in the arm and passed through a vein that leads to the superior vena cava (SVC) near the heart.
-They are placed by a nurse or other health care provider.
+• PICC lines (image below) are placed through the skin into a vein in the arm and passed along a vein that leads to the superior vena cava (SVC) near the heart.

 • Since PICCs stick out of the skin, they cannot get wet.
 You will need to cover the PICC and dressing while bathing or showering.

 • PICCs are flushed before and after each use.
-If it will not be used for a while, you may need to have it flushed occasionally to keep it working.
+If it won’t be used for a while, you may need to have it flushed occasionally to keep it working.

 • PICCs may have one to three lines, so that more than one infusion can be given at the same time, if needed.